Ian Harding - Featured - Oliu

 In With The New

-We chose instead to let people use the product for free in a limited sandbox environment, only asking for payment details when they were ready to expand their access.
-Allowing potential customers to become invested in the product allowed them to confidently make a more informed financial decision.
+We chose instead to provide access to a limited sandbox environment for free, only asking for payment details when users were ready to expand their access.
+This allowed our users to make more informed decisions about becoming paying customers.

 1. Email address – Method of delivering a magic link for user authentication